DotNetBackendTraining/simple-inventory-management-system/README.md

 ## Setup

 1. **Preparing The Database:**
-    1. Create the database - With any name and be on any environment, as long as you have its connection string.
+    1. Create the database - With any name on any environment, as long as you have its connection string.
     2. Switch context to it.
     3. Run `db/scripts/TABLES.sql` to create the schema.